NNLP-IL/Webiks-Hebrew-RAGbot-Demo/README.md

 ```
 11. Add the paragraphs corpus to the base directory.
 You can find it [here](https://github.com/NNLP-IL/Webiks-Hebrew-RAGbot-KolZchut-Paragraph-Corpus).
 12. Run the project and seed the db using the /initialize_elastic_from_json route.
+    note: the seeding process takes time ao the first answers will be not accurate.
+We recommend you to use GPU.

 ## Running